 How to Keep the Peace in Your ADHD Family

-Parents with ADHD often have stormy relationships with their ADHD children.
+Parents with ADHD often have stormy relationships with their children who also have ADHD.
 Some feel guilty about passing the condition on to their children; others find it painful to watch them struggle with the same problems they had growing up.
 Here are some strategies to resolve conflicts with your children, and be their behavior role model.

 Learn to Control Your Emotions